-Not since the former downtown Toronto chapter sergeant-at-arms of the Hells Angels flipped on his club has he ever really felt at home.
+Not since the former Hells Angels sergeant-at-arms flipped on his club has he ever really felt at home.
 In a sad twist, the only people Atwell can ever truly talk to anymore are the ones he would have previously avoided like the plague—journalists and police officers.

-"Man, just being able to talk like this means the world to me," Atwell told me after ringing my phone from a blocked number.
+"Man, just being able to talk like this means the world to me," Atwell told me after calling my phone from a blocked number.

-That's the thing few people realize about the witness protection program: the fact that it goes arm and arm with an enduring loneliness.
+That's the thing few people realize about the witness protection program: the fact that it goes arm in arm with an enduring loneliness.

 Atwell is in the program after becoming an informant on the Hells Angels for the police in the late 2000s—he is the highest ranking member of the motorcycle club to do so.
-Atwell and veteran journalist Jerry Langton just released a book, The Hard Way Out, which outlines his experiences with the club.
-In the book, he talks about selling coke, patching from one gang (Para-Dice Riders) to the Hells Angels, becoming a full patch member, and how and why he flipped.
+Atwell and veteran journalist Jerry Langton just released The Hard Way Out, a novel that outlines his experiences with the club_._ In the book, he talks about selling coke, patching (when a smaller gang is absorbed into a larger gang) from the Para-Dice Riders to the Hells Angels, becoming a full patch member, and how and why he flipped.

 For seven years, Atwell was the sergeant-at-arms of the Toronto chapter, meaning that he doled out discipline and made sure that everything was on the straight and narrow.
 He was also integral in the HA's movement of coke around Toronto.
-When the respected Angel was hit with some drug charges he decided he wanted out, but it's not that easy.
-When the charges were stayed he was expected to happily come back and work.
-After that, Atwell started to see the club and his brothers differently: the bikers and the Hells Angels weren't a family, they were "all in it for themselves."
+When the respected Angel was hit with some drug charges, he decided he wanted out but quickly learned that it wouldn't be easy.
+When the charges were dismissed, he was expected to happily go back and work.
+After that, Atwell started to see the club and his brothers differently: The bikers and the Hells Angels weren't a family, they were "all in it for themselves."

 "I was trapped, not by bars, but by the limitations the club had put on me and my life," reads a passage in his book.

-So Atwell took a deal that would allow him to escape the stranglehold the club had on his life.
-The security expert secretly recorded the happenings in his chapter of the Hells Angels, becoming instrumental in bringing down a massive drug operation.
+So Atwell took a deal that would allow him to escape the grip the club had on his life.
+He secretly recorded the happenings in his chapter and became instrumental in bringing down a massive drug operation.
 The operation came to an end after 18 months when the HA smelled a rat.
 This being the Hells Angels and all, they confronted Atwell and his handlers knew it was too dangerous to carry on.

 "I was trapped, not by bars, but by the limitations the club had put on me and my life."

-The information Atwell acquired for the police helped led to 31 people with ties to the Hells Angels facing 169 charges (not all of which stuck) and the seizure of $3 million in drugs, along with $500,000 in cash and another half a million in property.
+The information Atwell acquired for the police led to 31 people with ties to the Hells Angels facing 169 charges (though not all of them stuck) and the seizure of $3 million in drugs, along with $500,000 in cash and another half a million in property.
 In trial after trial, for years, Atwell would make court appearances in which he would have to look his former brothers in the eyes during the day and get used to his new life in witness protection at night.

-Atwell, obviously, can't speak completely freely about his current situation or even the process it took to start his "new life."
+Atwell obviously can't talk about the entirety of his current situation or even the process it took to start his "new life."
 What he did say is that it came along with a surprising amount of paperwork and it's time-consuming as all hell.
 The policies in the program are there to obviously protect the witness in question, but they're also making sure the program isn't liable if the witness in protection fucks up or reoffends.
 Atwell said it's "weird talking about witness protection because there is so much to it that's interesting but that would be detrimental to my safety."
-One thing he did say was that when you first enter the program you lose any sort of agency in your life.
+One thing he did say was that when you first enter the program you lose any sort of control you had over your life.

-"It's a lonely life about moving around and not having any stability."
+"It's a lonely life about moving around and not having any stability," he says.

 "Your best thinking got you here, so stop thinking—let us do it for you."

 In our conversation, Atwell couldn't speak to his daily routine or anything of that sort.
-However, the one thing he could speak to is the intense loneliness that comes part and parcel with his situation.
+However, the one thing he could talk about is the intense loneliness that comes with his situation.
 In his personal life, Atwell either has to lie to everyone he meets or just completely obscure his past from their knowledge.